 We want to make booking a wedding with us a breeze!
-So we asked our Events Manager expert Kathleen Holton to give us some real examples and dish what she gets asked most when it comes to budgeting for a wedding with Heather Mountain Lodge & Cabins.
+So we asked our Operations Manager Chantelle Scroggs to give us some real examples of what she gets asked most when it comes to budgeting for a wedding with Heather Mountain Lodge & Cabins.

 How much does it cost to get married at Heather Mountain Lodge?

 At Heather Mountain Lodge, the cost of your wedding is mostly up to you.
 We require that weddings book out the lodge for two nights.
 That includes all 22 rooms and 2 cabins, (we do offer preferred rates to your guests).

 We do charge a $5000 site fee for the exclusive use of the lodge.
 Aside from that, it is entirely up to you what you choose to spend on your wedding.